BuzzCutNorman/target-mssql/README.md

 Built with the [Meltano Target SDK](https://sdk.meltano.com).
 ### Whats New 🛳️🎉
-**2023-06-14 Enhancement:**  The behavior of when a new mssqlConnector class is generated has been changed.
-When the Target gets its first Schema message a Target level connector is generated.
-This connector is then passed on to Sinks as they are initialized.
-This mean instead of a database session per Sink there is a smaller pool of session being utilized over and over.
-You can use sp_who to see how may sessions are active.
-I couldn't have added this without the SQLConnector refactoring work @qbatten did in SDK 0.20.0.
-The inspiration for this enhancement came from comments made by @kgpayne.
-So a big Thanks 🙏 to both of them.

-**2023-06-05 Upgraded to Meltano Singer-SDK 0.27.0:**  Reduced the amount of times target-mssql asks SQL Server for target table info by adding a TARGET_TABLE constant.
+**2023-10-16 Upgraded to Meltano Singer-SDK 0.32.0:** SQLAlchemy 2.x is main stream in this version so I took advantage of that and bumped from `1.4.x` to `2.x`.
+The issue with Windows wheels for `pymssql` was resolved so I bumped it back up to `2.2.8`.
+In the `hd_jsonschema_types` the `minimum` and `maximum` values used to define `NUMERIC` or `DECIMAL` precision and scale values were being rounded.
+This caused an issue with the translation on the target side.
+I leveraged scientific notation to resolve this.
+Runs that contained streams with `strings` as primary keys were failing during table creation.
+This has been resolved by setting all primary key columns of `string` type to a size of `450` bytes or `NVARCHAR(450)`.

 **2023-04-26 New HD JSON Schema Types:**  Added translations for HD JSON Schema definitions of Xml and Binary types from the buzzcutnorman `tap-mssql`.
 This is Thanks🙏 to Singer-SDK 0.24.0 which allows for JSON Schema `contentMediaType` and `contentEncoding`.
-Currently all Binary data types are decoded before being inserted as VARBINARY.
-XML types do not have the Collection XML schema just the XML content.
+Currently all Binary data types are decoded before being inserted as `VARBINARY`.  `XML` types do not have the Collection XML schema just the XML content.

 **2023-02-08 Higher Defined(HD) JSON Schema types:**  Translates the Higher Defined(HD) JSON Schema types from the buzzcutnorman `tap-mssql` back into MS SQL data types.
 You can give it a try by setting `hd_jsonschema_types` to `True` in your config.json or meltano.yml
 <!--